jaspervdj/jaspervdj/posts/2010-09-27-irc-bots-redis-bindings-and-formlets.markdown

         writeMessage "JOIN" [channel]
 ~~~~~

-I've parameterized `Handler` on `String` -- it simply specifies the string type
+I've parametrized `Handler` on `String` -- it simply specifies the string type
 used (`String` and `ByteString` are supported).
 I'm using an irrefutable pattern
 match, because I know that a crashing plugin won't matter much.